fchollet/keras-blog/content/introducing-the-new-keras.md

 ## Porting custom Keras layers

-Because the Keras internals have changed, custom Keras layers not work with the new version.
+Because the Keras internals have changed, custom Keras layers will not work with the new version.
 However you can port them to the new version in just a minute.
 Simply follow the instructions in [this guide](https://github.com/fchollet/keras/wiki/Porting-your-custom-layers-from-Keras-0.3-to-Keras-1.0).